dbmi-bgm/cgap-pipeline-SV-germline/docs/sv-part2.rst

 Note: CNV is a variant class in gnomAD SV, but not in the ``Manta`` output.
 Since DELs and DUPs are types of CNVs, we prioritize as follows: we first search for type-matches between DEL and DEL or DUP and DUP.
 If a type-match is not found for the variant, we then search for type-matches between DEL and CNV or DUP and CNV.
 All other combinations (e.g., INV and CNV, or DEL and DUP) are considered to **not** be type-matched.

-These rules were set given limitations on the number of values the gnomAD SV fields can have for filtering in the portal and to avoid loss of rare variants in the upcoming filtering steps.
+These rules were set given limitations on the number of values the gnomAD SV fields can have for filtering in the CGAP Portal and to avoid loss of rare variants in the upcoming filtering steps.
 The final output is a ``vcf`` file with annotations for both gene/transcript and gnomAD SV population frequencies.
 The resulting ``vcf`` file is checked for integrity.

 * CWL: workflow_sansa_vep_combined_annotation_plus_vcf-integrity-check.cwl